PVirie/thinking/README.md

 # Thinking model
-An implementation of thinking model version XL (codename: knapsack).
+An implementation of thinking model version XXXIX(II).

-## Knapsack
+## Discretum

-Using fix object-feature representation to implicit generalization to by-pass the requirement for negative examples.
+Use hippocampus neighboring and superpositional sum to bypass the requirement for negative examples.

 ## Run